 Knowing your short words is especially important because you can play parallel words in games like Scrabble® and Words With Friends®.
 When you play a horizontal word above another horizontal word, you also get credit for all the vertical 2-letter words this combination creates, as long as they are valid words too.
-So, by playing one word, you may get points for three, four, or even five words.
-That’s how you rack up the points.
-The same holds true when playing a vertical word next to another vertical word.
+Some great examples include PI, OX and HA.

 How to Balance Your Letter Rack

 If you play a word that leaves you with a rack of all consonants, particularly consonants that are harder to play, your next move will prove to be a huge challenge.
-And, this can impact your point potential for several moves.
+This can impact your point potential for several moves.
 Playing words with all vowels can be a hindrance too.

 Maximize the Impact of Big Point Letters

 It’s true that short words with big-value letters can go a very long way.
 Words like ZA, XI, and JO come in super handy.
 However, they’re a big waste if you’re only going to get 11 points for playing them!
 Save these high-scoring letters for the biggest opportunities.